vatsal2210/Machine-Learning-Project/README.md

 A project is on user's rating of travelling.
 There are various 24 attractions included in this database.

-## Folder distribution & explnation
+## Folder distribution & explanation
 **1. Amazon SageMaker:**
 - Steps to start Amazon SageMaker for Machine Learning algorithm